12 Days in Thailand

 Thailand is home to some of the most amazing food on the planet, and it's cheap too!
 Detours doesn't believe in limiting your choices by including meals at pre-decided restaurants as part of the trip package.
 Instead, we encourage you to explore all of the different restaurant options available to you.
 This way you can eat when you want, where you want, with whomever you want, and spend what you want!
 Your trip leader definitely has their favorite spots and will be excited to show you all of their favorites in each location, just check with them.

 Our advice is simple.
 Pack your bag, then take half of those things out and leave them back home.
 It’s common to hear people wishing they’d packed less stuff, but we’ve never heard anyone complain that they didn’t bring enough.
 Thailand is an inexpensive country, meaning even if you realize you forget to pack some crucial item you can just pick it up on the trip for half of what it would have cost back home.
 Just make sure you’ve got the basics: speedos and sunscreen.
 Other than that, not too much else matters.
-More packing suggestions are contained in your "Pre-trip guidebook" which can be found on your "Your Trip" page after trip registration.
+We'll include some trip-specific packing advice based on expected weather as part of our update email to you, sent 60 days prior to your trip.

 ATM withdrawal fees can really add up, and credit cards aren't always accepted at shops and restaurants here, that's why we suggest grabbing some Thai Baht before you arrive to Thailand (around 10,000 THB is a good amount to start with).
 Bring your regular ATM card and credit card for additional needs too though.
 1000 Thai Baht is worth around $30 USD, so don’t go nuts if your dinner bill costs 200 baht.
 Relax –that’s about 6 bucks.
 Your 300 baht, hour-long full body oil massage on the beach?
 Yeah, that cost less than $10.